 Kubeflow on Windows

-A Kubeflow appliance is a virtual machine that has Kubeflow already installed.
+MiniKF is a Kubeflow appliance, a predefined virtual machine that has Kubeflow already installed.
+It installs onto VirtualBox through Vagrant.
 Once the necessary supporting software is installed no further installation steps are required.

 The only following applications are required to use MiniKF:

 Was this page helpful?